Search Results for: flying-with-allergies

 No one should have to go through what my two kids and I have just gone through.
 We’re the people you may have heard about in the news.
 On February 15, we got tossed off a Mexicana Airlines flight simply because I’d asked that the attendants not serve peanuts.
 I’m at risk of anaphylaxis to […]

 From the Spring 2010 edition of Allergic Living magazine.
-A recent study finds that one in three people reacting to peanuts and tree nuts aboard an aircraft are experiencing anaphylaxis, the most serious form of allergic reaction.
-Of particular concern to researchers from the University of Michigan division of allergy & clinical immunology and the […]
+A study finds that one in three people reacting to peanuts and tree nuts aboard an aircraft are experiencing anaphylaxis, the most serious form of allergic reaction.
+Of particular concern to researchers from the University of Michigan division of allergy & clinical immunology and the Food […]